ldgrp/ldgrp.github.io/ideas/my-room.md

 After a few hours of playing around with Blender, I have a basic model of my room.
 I'm still not happy with the lighting and I'm not sure how to get the model to look more realistic.
-I'm also need to spend some time adding more detail to the meshes.
+I also need to spend some time adding more detail to the meshes.

 ---